 Next I'll add the half block from the upper edge.

-It's the same process I explain in the DVD, Set-In Piecing Simplified -- using "dot-to-dot" seams.
+It's the same process I explain in Set-In Piecing Simplified -- using "dot-to-dot" seams.
 I pull the seam allowance back to the end of the previous stitching line.

 Then I can see to match the corner of the piece I'm attaching to the lower piece.